hmtechnology/woocommerce-store-hours-checker-plugin/README.md

 - **Multiple Time Slots:** Configure multiple opening and closing time slots for each day.
 - **Custom Error Message:** Customize the message shown to customers when the store is closed.
 - **Custom CSS Styles:** Set background and border colors for the error message.
+- **Store Hour Status:** Display the current store hour status to indicate whether the online store is considered open or closed.
 - **Reset Functionality:** Easily reset store hours to default settings.

 ## Installation